 Remote work location and out-of-state work policy

-This policy establishes basic requirements for designating a classified, contract covered, temporary, or professional staff employee’s remote work location and considerations for working outside of Washington State.
+This policy establishes basic requirements for designating a staff employee’s remote work location and considerations for working outside of Washington State.
 International remote work is covered by the international remote work for staff and student employees policy.

 Designation of remote